google/or-tools/ortools/fsharp/README.md

 ```shell
 make nuget-pkg_fsharp
 ```
 The output package will include the FSharp binary and examples.
-It is compiled against the `netstandard2.0` metaframework.
+It contains binaries for  `netstandard2.0` metaframework and `net462`.
+If using the NETstandard binary you'll need to include a reference in the example to that library on your local system.